-Located in the Lalbagh area in Old Dhaka and hence achieving its name, it is the most popular and renowned fort and a great signature of art by the Mughal Empire in Bangladesh.
+Located in the Lalbagh area in Old Dhaka and hence achieving its name, it is the most popular and renowned fort and a great art signature by the Mughal Empire in Bangladesh.
 It is also known as Fort Aurangabad.
 It is situated by the bank of the river Buriganga in rich red soil.
 For anyone visiting Bangladesh, Lalbagh Fort is one of the must-visiting attractions.